Which Angle In Def Has The Largest Measure

 Let's assume we're given the lengths of the sides of triangle DEF: side d, side e, and side f.
 To find the largest angle, we need to compare the lengths of the sides:

 3. Verification (Optional): While the above steps are sufficient, you can further verify this by comparing the other angles.
 Since angle D is the largest, angles E and F will be smaller.
-However, without specific values for d, e, and f, we can only determine which angle is largest based on the side lengths.
+Still, without specific values for d, e, and f, we can only determine which angle is largest based on the side lengths.
 We cannot determine the exact measure of angle D without additional information.

 Illustrative Examples: Putting Theory into Practice